Is a GST Trust Revocable or Irrevocable?

 Because of the flexibility which may be built into an irrevocable trust, a person should not fear setting up a trust which is labelled as “irrevocable.”

 In addition, Nevada allows for “decanting” of an irrevocable trust.
 Decanting is the process of moving all assets from one trust to another.
 The new trust must have many similarities with the prior trust but allows for changes of certain provisions.

 The GST trust must be drafted as an irrevocable trust.
 Nevertheless, the creator (“Trustor” or “Settlor”) of the GST trust may act as trustee of the trust and may retain power to determine investment of the trust estate and may generally distribute the trust estate among the beneficiaries according to a standard format, usually stated as for the “health, maintenance, education and support” of the named beneficiaries.

 A capable estate planning lawyer can build may such powers into the GST trust, despite the fact that the trust is “irrevocable.”

 Why make a GST trust?

 As mentioned above, the main reason for making a GST trust is to skip the probate process and minimize taxes on future generations.
-It is a beneficial option for individuals with wealth and for those that want to protect what assets they have to ensure that their children and other heirs are taken care of financially.
+It is a beneficial option for individuals with wealth and for those that want to protect what assets they have to ensure that their children or other heirs are taken care of financially.

 Help with Estate Tax Planning